Visual Network Analysis in Immersive Environments: A Survey: Results

-The least common display technology among the surveyed applications is 3D screens.
-We only found three approaches making use of a S3D display where the user is not tracked or the visual field is not largely covered (compared to CAVE-like setups).
-Greffard et al.~\cite{p_70} make use of a slightly curved screen that a user faces and provide stereoscopic vision using the Anaglyph technique, overlaying two images of different colours.
-Crutcher et al.~\cite{p_87} use a desktop PC setup with a S3D monitor.
-The LCD display uses shutter glasses and an infrared transmitter for synchronisation.
-In~\cite{p_135}, an optical see-through AR display based on a projector and a transparent glass-like medium is used.
-The papers and corresponding technologies, dating back to 1995, 2012, and 2015, reinforce the impression that fixed 3D monitors have gradually been replaced by HMD or large-scale devices.
+\paragraph*{\displaythreed \ 3D Screens} The least common display technology among the surveyed applications is 3D screens.
+We only found three approaches making use of a S3D display, where the display is not tracked (compared to HMD setups) or the visual field is not largely covered (compared to CAVE-like setups).
+The stereoscopic effect is achieved through colouring (Anaglyph)~\cite{p_70}, shutter glasses~\cite{p_87}, or an optical see-through AR display based on a projector and a transparent glass-like medium~\cite{p_135}.
+The papers and corresponding technologies, dating back to 1995, 2012, and 2015, reinforce the impression that fixed 3D monitors have gradually been \textbf{replaced} by \textbf{HMD or large-scale devices}.
+However, there are multiple user studies (n=14) evaluating the use of 3D screens, either without head tracking or with perspective changes based on the tracked user (Fishtank VR).
+In most cases, monitors were used, incorporating either polarisation glasses (n=3) or shutter glasses (n=6).
+Other studies use projectors with synced shutter glasses or polarisation.
+Two studies used mirrors to present each eye with the image of a distinct monitor.